Gerrit Rietveld 'Krat-Bureau'

 Folder ‘Weekend Meubelen’, Metz&Co Amsterdam 1935.

-Sold to a Belgian collector, February 2023.
+Sold to a private collector.

 Archive >